geminem03/Chebyshev-Polynomials-for-Kolmogorov-Arnold-Networks/README.md

 The system is designed to accelerate a **64×64 fully connected KAN layer** with **Degree 3 polynomials**.

-## Key Innovations

-### Staggered Quad-Core Pipeline

-To solve the bottleneck caused by recursive data dependencies, each Processing Element (PE) processes **4 independent polynomial inputs (A, B, C, D)** simultaneously.

-This staggers the inputs to ensure **100% utilization of DSP blocks**, eliminating idle cycles while waiting for recursive results.

-### Massive Parallelism

-The design instantiates **64 individual `cheby_quad` engines** to compute **256 polynomial edges in parallel**.

-### Distributed Memory Banks

-Weight data is stored across **64 independent M20K RAM blocks**.

-Each bank provides a private silo of coefficients to its dedicated PE, ensuring maximum data bandwidth.

-### Precision & Requantization

-The controller uses a **22-bit widened accumulator** to prevent overflow during the summation of 64 edges.

-Final results are:
-- Requantized
-- Saturated (clamped)
-- Converted back to **16-bit signed integers** for the next layer

 ## File Structure

 ### 1. Hardware Logic (RTL)